Philippine Fashion Week

-Models from America's Next Top Model: All-Stars walk down the runway with a Spring-Summer collection at the 2012 Philippine Fashion Week.
+Models from America's Next Top Model: All-Stars at the 2012 Philippine Fashion Week.

 Origins

+Philippine Fashion Week was established in 1997 as a fashion event in the Philippines.
+It takes place twice a year, with shows held in May to present holiday collections and in October to showcase spring and summer collections.

+Founded by brothers Joey and Audie Espino, the event was shaped by their professional backgrounds in choreography and formal ballroom dance training, which heavily influenced their signature style of staging and directing fashion shows.

-Philippine Fashion Week was founded by brothers Joey A. Espino Jr. and Audie Espino.
-Joey and Audie have a history of creativity, specifically in choreography and training in ballroom dancing.
-At 17 years old, Joey directed his first fashion show in Hilton Manila.
-The idea for Philippine Fashion Week came in the 1990s, when Joey was inspired after attending New York Fashion Week.
-The Philippines did not have any industry fashion events similar to New York Fashion Week, so Joey saw this as an opportunity to get his country involved in the fashion scene.
-The Espino brothers decided to go with the name "Philippine Fashion Week" in order to represent the entirety of the Philippines, rather than a specific group.
+The idea for Philippine Fashion Week emerged in the 1990s, after Joey Espino attended New York Fashion Week.
+At the time, the Philippines did not have large-scale fashion industry events of a similar kind.
+Espino saw the creation of a national fashion week as a way to place the country more visibly on the fashion calendar.

+Joey Espino’s involvement in fashion shows began at a young age.
+At 17, he directed his first fashion show at the Hilton Manila.

+The founders chose the name “Philippine Fashion Week” to emphasize national representation, rather than focusing on a particular group or segment of the industry.

 Sponsorship

-Runway Productions, CalCarries, EsAC, and the Masters School for Models annually present Philippine Fashion Week.
-In previous seasons, Philippine Fashion Week was sponsored by MasterCard, L'Oréal Paris, Maybelline New York, Power Mac Centre, Beats by Dre, Moshi, Gosh, Knomo London, Happy Plugs Stockholm, CaseMate, BDO, SM Residences, Hamilo Coast, Pico de Loro Club, Ipanema, Sony Vaio, Sony Cybershot, PLDT, Axe, Pond's, Sunsilk, Cream Silk, Magnum Ice Cream, Nestle, Emperador and Cignal TV.
+Philippine Fashion Week is annually presented by Runway Productions, CalCarries, EsAC, and the Masters School for Models.
+In previous seasons, Philippine Fashion Week was sponsored by MasterCard, L'Oréal Paris, Maybelline New York, Power Mac Center, Beats by Dre, Moshi, Gosh, Knomo London, Happy Plugs Stockholm, Case Mate, BDO, SM Residences, Hamilo Coast, Pico de Loro Club, Ipanema, Sony Vaio, Sony Cybershot, PLDT, Axe, Pond's, Sunsilk, Cream Silk, Magnum Ice Cream, Nestle, Emperador and Cignal TV.

 The government sector, including the Department of Agriculture, Fiber Industry Development Authority, and Burdang Taal, in collaboration with Filipino designers, has participated in Philippine Fashion Week to bring attention to local fabrics and craftsmanship.

 Other presentations on the runways of Philippine Fashion Week include SM Department Store's 50th anniversary celebration, A Tribute to Louie Mamengo, A Tribute to Joe Salazar, Salvacion Lim Higgins' Slim's at 50, Project Runway Philippines Season 1 and Season 2 finales, Ford Supermodel of the World Philippines, and Supermodel Philippines.